 To invest in transit across the County to stimulate economic growth and focus land development in areas that can best accommodate growth.
+The Plan will help address the needs identified in Chapter 3 and meet the Goals in Chapter 4 though:

-The Plan will help address the needs and meet the goals as identified in Chapters 4 and 5.
-In particular it will:
+- Providing attractive, safe and affordable transit options for all residents of Washtenaw County and promote livability; - Helping Washtenaw County retain and attract young people who desire an urban lifestyle without the expense of car ownership; - " Providing independence for the growing population of seniors and enable many to 'age in place;'

-- Provide attractive, safe and affordable transit options for all residents of Washtenaw County to promote liveability; - Help Washtenaw County retain and attract young people who desire an urban lifestyle without the expense of car ownership; - Provide independence for the growing population of seniors and enable many to 'age in place;' - Stimulate job creation and economic growth across the County; - Promote healthier lifestyles using transit, walking and biking; - Provide much needed service to areas that have little or no service at present; - Focus development in areas that can best accommodate growth; - Preserve green space; - Reduce our reliance on foreign oil; and - Stem growing traffic congestion.
+- Stimulating job creation and economic growth across the county; - Promoting healthy lifestyles using transit, walking and cycling; - " Providing much needed service to areas that have little or no service at present; - " Focusing development in areas that can best accommodate growth; - " Preserving green space; - " Reducing our reliance on foreign oil; - " Stemming growing traffic congestion.